Olivia McLoughlin: Rangers

 In January 2024, McLoughlin joined Rangers on a loan deal until the end of the season.
 Following a successful time, at the end of her contract with Aston Villa, she signed a two-year permanent contract with Rangers in June 2024.

 Leicester City

 McLoughlin left Rangers to return to the WSL in September 2025, signing a three-year contract with Leicester City.

 International career

 McLoughlin has featured for the Under-15 and Under-16 England squads.
 On 20 October 2021, McLoughlin made her debut for the England U19s, in a 1–0 away victory over Republic of Ireland in a 2022 UEFA Women's Under-19 Championship qualification match.

 On 5 October 2022, McLoughlin scored her first youth international goal for the under-19s, in a 5–0 victory over Slovenia.

 In October 2024, McLoughlin was called up to the England under-23 squad for European League fixtures.
 On 29 October, as part of the starting eleven, she made her youth international debut in a 1–0 win over Portugal.
+She scored the final goal in a 3–0 win over Sweden to win the 2025-26 U23 European Competition title on 17 April 2026.